UT-MPC/pxt-moveSMART/tutorial.md

 ## Step 12

 Look at the picture of the @boardname@ on your screen again.
 To see how the timer works, we can press the pretend buttons on the picture of the @boardname@.
-To start counting, press the A button (the black circle next to the A in the traingle).
+To start counting, press the A button (the black circle next to the A in the triangle).
 The @boardname@ will start the timer, so you will see the number on the @boardname@ increase.
 To stop the timer, press the B button, and the number will stay there.

 When the number is bigger than 9, it doesn't fit on the small set of LEDs, so the @boardname@ will make the number scroll.